3×3: Critical reception

 Upon its release, 3×3s lead song was "Paperlate", and the EP debuted at No. 30 on the UK charts, peaking at No. 10 later on.
-Because the EP market never took off in North America, Atlantic Records instead decided to release its three songs as part of Three Sides Live for its initial release, while the UK had live music.
+Because the EP market never took off in North America, Atlantic Records instead initially decided to release its three songs as part of the fourth side of Three Sides Live, while in the UK that side featured more live music.
 "Paperlate" peaked at No. 32 on the U.S. Billboard Hot 100, and No. 2 on the Billboard Rock Tracks chart.
 As of 1994, however, Three Sides Live was remastered and reissued with the extra live material internationally.